Infoglobal I-22 Sikatan

-Infoglobal I-22 Sikatan is an Indonesian 4.5th generation multirole combat aircraft development program carried out by PT.
-Infoglobal Teknologi Semesta.
-The fighter aircraft itself will be designed as a twin-engine, twin-seat light fighter aircraft, with modern avionics and high-performance features, to fulfill its important role as a modern pilot training facility through its best performance.
-A mockup of this fighter jet was also displayed at the outdoor arena of the Indo Defence Expo & Forum 2022 at booth OD 60, which was held at JIExpo Kemayoran on 2-5 November 2022.
+Infoglobal I-22 Sikatan is an Indonesian 4.5th generation multirole combat aircraft concept by Infoglobal Teknologi Semesta.
+The aircraft is being designed as a twin-engine, twin-seat light fighter featuring modern avionics and high-performance features, intended to function both as a capable combat platform and as an advanced pilot training platform.

-Naming system
+Name

-The letter "I" in the aircraft's name comes from the manufacturer, Infoglobal, while the number "22" refers to the year 2022, when the mock-up was first unveiled at the Indo Defence Expo & Forum.
-The name Sikatan is taken from a species of brush-headed bulbul found in several Southeast Asian countries.
+The designation I-22 is derived from the manufacturer, Infoglobal, and it having been unveiled at the 2022 Indo Defence Expo & Forum.
+The name sikatan is taken from the common name for the species of a genus of Southeast Asian flycatchers.

+The name of the I-22 not to be confused with the Polish-made aircraft named PZL I-22 Iryda which also has the name I-22.

 Design

-The design concept for the I-22 Sikatan was developed in collaboration with local aerospace design firm Vimana Litbang & Rekayasa, which is headed by former commercial unmanned aerial vehicle (UAV) pilot, Sunanto Adjidarmo.
-At the exhibition, Sunanto explained the i-22 Sikatan as a twin-engine fighter aircraft concept with a design inspired by the Saab JAS 39 Gripen.
-It features a reduced radar cross-section design and uses mostly composite materials to enhance its stealth characteristics, he added.
+The design concept for the I-22 Sikatan was developed by Infoglobal in collaboration with local aerospace design firm Vimana Litbang & Rekayasa, headed by former commercial UAV pilot Sunanto Adjidarmo.
+At the exhibition, Sunanto described the I-22 Sikatan as a twin-engine fighter aircraft concept with a design inspired by the Saab JAS 39 Gripen.
+He added that it features a reduced radar cross-section design and uses mostly composite materials to enhance its stealth characteristics with fully Internal Weapons Bay (IWB).

 The I-22 Sikatan has compact dimensions with a length of 12.5 meters, a wingspan of 7 meters, and a height of 3.5 meters.
-This aircraft was deliberately designed with a small size because it will be used as a main fighter aircraft and can be used for long-distance patrols.
+This aircraft was deliberately designed with a small size because it will be used as a main fighter aircraft and can be used for long-distance patrols, The sharp lines that extend from the nose to the wing (chine) function to break up turbulence while reducing the Radar Cross Section (RCS), the tilt angle of its vertical fins is designed to throw reflected radar waves sideways, rather than back toward the enemy radar source.

-The concept has two variants – one with a canard wing configuration, and one without.
-The canard wing configuration has a wingspan of 9 meters, while the one without canards has a wingspan of 9.6 meters.
-Both concepts were designed entirely domestically by local aerospace engineers.

-The mock-up on display at Indo Defence 2022 is a canard-less variant, and is built at approximately 90% of the original size to facilitate shipping arrangements and is still a rough mock-up, adopting stealth character with low radar image and using composite materials.
+The concept has two variants, one a conventional tailless delta (9.6m wingspan) and the other a canard delta (9m wingspan).
+A 90% scale mock-up of the canardless variant was put on display at Indo Defence 2022.

 Development

 The development program will be carried out in three phases.
 The first phase focuses on developing the aircraft as a training platform.
 The second phase will serve as a demonstration stage, and the final phase will deliver a fully operational system.

-Infoglobal has initiated the i-22 Brush Program with the aim of mastering fighter aircraft technology and targeting market potential by utilizing its experience and skills in system design/production system cost-effective aircraft.
+Infoglobal initiated the I-22 Sikatan program with the aim of mastering fighter aircraft technology and targeting market potential by utilizing its experience and skills in system design/production system cost-effective aircraft.